-The e-commerce has transformed the way business is done in India.
-The Indian e-commerce market is expected to grow to US$ 200 billion by 2026 from US$ 38.5 billion as of 2017.
-The value of e-commerce market is expected to cross US$ 50 billion by 2018.
+E-commerce has transformed the way business is done in India.
+The Indian E-commerce market is expected to grow to US$ 111.40 billion by 2025 from US$ 46.2 billion as of 2020.
+By 2030, it is expected to reach US$ 350 billion.

 Some of the major developments in the Indian e-commerce sector are as follows: